Founder and Executive Chairman of Chipotle Mexican Grill and Pizzeria Locale, CIA alumnus Steve Ells '90

 first burrito restaurant.

-than 2,000 restaurants, including 25 Chipotle restaurants outside the
+Now with 2,491 restaurants, including 25 Chipotle restaurants outside the

 Locale restaurants, Ells sees an opportunity to open doors for